eellpp/pubScratchpad/security/SSL.md

 or you can write to your own jks file
 `keytool -import  -file bob.crt -alias bob -keystore keystore.jks`

-## Formats for certificate file
-Different formates for SSL certificates and their components:

-- PEM Governed by RFCs, it's used preferentially by open-source software.
-It can have a variety of extensions **(.pem, .key, .cer, .cert, more)**
-- PKCS7 An open standard used by Java and supported by Windows.
-Does not contain private key material.
-- PKCS12 A private standard that provides enhanced security versus the plain-text PEM format.
-This can contain private key material.
-It's used preferentially by Windows systems, and can be freely converted to PEM format through use of openssl.
-- DER The parent format of PEM.
-It's useful to think of it as a binary version of the base64-encoded PEM file.
-Not routinely used by much outside of Windows.

 ## keystore vs trustore in java